VictoriaMetrics/VictoriaMetrics/README.md

 The `-relabelConfig` also can point to http or https url.
 For example, `-relabelConfig=https://config-server/relabel_config.yml`.
 See [this article with relabeling tips and tricks](https://valyala.medium.com/how-to-use-relabeling-in-prometheus-and-victoriametrics-8b90fc22c4b2).

+The `-relabelConfig` files can contain special placeholders in the form `%{ENV_VAR}`, which are replaced by the corresponding environment variable values.

 Example contents for `-relabelConfig` file:

 ```yml